live-codes/livecodes/docs/docs/features/tests.md

 :::caution

-The test code is added to the result page and run in its context.
+The test code is added to the result page and runs in its context.
 Please note that script errors (e.g. import or syntax errors) may prevent the tests from loading.

 :::